ozkxr/match-json/README.md

 # match [![Build Status](https://travis-ci.org/ozkxr/match.svg?branch=master)](https://travis-ci.org/ozkxr/match) #

-An JavaScript library to test JSON with some nice features.
+A JavaScript library to test JSON with some nice features.

 It is built to test REST API endpoints but, of course, you can use it to whatever you want.